 Before you buy that Season Pass, do the math.
 How many days is your family really going to hit the slopes?
 You better be sure little Johnny doesn’t sign up to play basketball every weekend or join the swim team this winter?

-Out west there is the Vail Resort Epic Pass, which offers savings on a dozen West and Colorado ski resorts for about $899 early purchase, plus skiing at Okemo and Stowe Vermont, California’s Northstar, Heavenly and Kirkwood, Park City Utah, Whistler Blackcomb and the bonus of skiing at Val Thorens France, and Verbier Switzerland.
+Out west there is the Vail Resort Epic Pass, which offers savings at 65+ ski resorts, dozens of West and Colorado ski resorts for about $979 early purchase, plus East Coast skiing at Mount Snow, Okemo and Stowe Vermont, Wildcat and Attitash in NH, California’s Northstar, Heavenly and Kirkwood, Park City Utah, Whistler Blackcomb in Canada plus Kimberley, Fernie and Kicking Horse, and the bonus of skiing at Courchevel, Val Thorens France, St Anton Austria, and Verbier Switzerland.
 We had a epic ski season, with over 40 days on the Epic Pass in Colorado, Utah, Canada and France… amortizing just $22 a day!

-To truly max out your winter skiing, consider the IKON Pass, starting at $599 each, valid for 5 days each at Killington, Stratton, Sunday River, Loon, Sugarloaf, Sugarbush, and out west for skiing at Big Sky Montana, jackson Hole Wyoming, Mt Bachelor in Oregon, Aspen’s 4 resorts, Steamboat, Winter Park and Copper in Colorado, Deer Valley, Snowbird and Alta in Utah, Squaw, Alpine and Mammoth in California, plus Tremblant, Revelstoke, Banff, Lake Louise and Norquay in Canada.
-This was formerly the Max Pass it now gets you 5 days at each at so many resorts!
+To truly max out your winter skiing, consider the IKON Pass, starting at $699 each, valid for 5 days each at Killington, Stratton, Sunday River, Loon, Sugarloaf, Sugarbush, and out west for skiing at Big Sky Montana, Jackson Hole Wyoming, Mt Bachelor in Oregon, Aspen’s 4 resorts, Steamboat, Winter Park and Copper in Colorado, Deer Valley, Solitude, Snowbird and Alta in Utah, Squaw, Alpine and Mammoth in California, plus Tremblant, Revelstoke, Banff Sunshine, Lake Louise and Norquay in Canada.
+This was formerly the Max Pass – IKON now gets you 43 ski resorts!

 Parents need to be realistic and even regimented about their family’s ski schedule when making that size investment.
 Ski resorts start selling their next season’s pass in the spring – often when the ski lifts are still spinning.
 You can even get free skiing for the remainder of the season by buying next year’s ski pass in March or April at an early purchase discount.
 The key is that you commit to enough skiing to justify the cash.